How To Handle Pain From Radiation – Life After Radiation Treatment

-What to expect and how to look after yourself when your radiation treatment is complete.
+What to expect and how to handle pain from radiation?
+How to look after yourself when your radiation treatment is complete?

 Once your course of radiation treatment is finished, continuing to take great care of yourself is important.
 No matter what kind of cancer you’ve had, you will need regular checkups and possibly laboratory tests and X-rays to determine how successful the treatment was and if you require additional therapy.